zxj0302/NDS/README.md

 1. change to listS for edges
 2. try to use traditional methods (for non-genative weights only methods) and MIP
-3. change the hard-coded numbers to params, and set percentage things
-4. design output name for each different configuration for the same algorithm
+3. design output name for each different configuration for the same algorithm
-5. optimize the CEP_QPBO, can use Probe(), Improve() and other (like CEP in the middle) to improve
+4. optimize the CEP_QPBO, can use Probe(), Improve() and other (like CEP in the middle) to improve
-6. which one is better, P+BP+I, or P+CEP+I?
+5. which one is better, P+BP+I, or P+CEP+I?
-7. what if add many peelings in QPBO process?
+6. what if add many peelings in QPBO process?
-8. QPBO里削减图规模，设置array测试顺序，以及Improve时初始化
+7. QPBO里削减图规模，设置array测试顺序，以及Improve时初始化
-9. dynamic lower_bound and upper_bound, use the CEP to find the bounds better
+8. dynamic lower_bound and upper_bound, use the CEP to find the bounds better

 ---